soilheart/redditswapbot/README.md

 ## Description

-Scripts that are used on /r/mechmarket and /r/hardwareswap created by the mods of /r/hardwareswap and modified for use by /u/chankster, /u/NotMelNoGuitars, and /u/thelectronicnub.
+Scripts that are used on /r/mechmarket and /r/hardwareswap created by the mods of /r/hardwareswap and modified for use by /u/chankster, /u/NotMelNoGuitars, /u/thelectronicnub, and /u/soilheart.
 There are three currently running instances of the bot, /u/hwsbot, /u/mechkbot, /u/funkoswapbot.
 Finally updated to support Praw v5.

 ## Files

+* **common.py**
+  * Contains two helper classes
+  * DictConfigParser, wrapper for SafeConfigParser to enable accessing the settings as a Dict
+  * SubRedditMod, helper class to do common subreddit moderation tasks through PRAW
 * **flair.py**
   * Watches the current confirmed trade post (specified in config.cfg) and updates user flair.
   * Normally fired via cronjob.